chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 2. Huge amount of compute to deal with that data
 3. Highly open research and open source code

 As computers pervaded our world starting 90s, huge amounts of data were collected.
 All of us have heard the maxim [*Data is the new oil*](https://www.wired.com/insights/2014/07/data-new-oil-digital-economy/).
-[ImageNet](https://en.wikipedia.org/wiki/ImageNet), a database of 14 million images each with a description of what's in the image, was very important for AI being where it is now.
-There were lot more open datasets like ImageNet that led AI revolution.
-These datasets were available to the most researchers and [competitions](https://en.wikipedia.org/wiki/ImageNet#History_of_the_ImageNet_challenge) were held between them to test out their methods.
+In 2009, researchers from Stanford released [ImageNet](https://en.wikipedia.org/wiki/ImageNet), a database of 14 million images each with a description of what's in the image.
+This large dataset allowed AI to learn *how to see* by example.
+Concurrently large datasets were created for translation, speech recognition and other cognitive areas.
+Imagenet and other datasets were available to the most researchers around the world and [competitions](https://en.wikipedia.org/wiki/ImageNet#History_of_the_ImageNet_challenge) were held between them to test out their methods.

-GPUs were critical to handle this data as CPUs failed to provide amount of compute required.
-[Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which propounds exponential increase in compute power, stopped working for CPUs in about 2010s.
-GPUs, originally designed for gaming, provided an alternative to continue the Moore's law.
-They fit amount of computing power what was possible only with a ultra-expensive super computer.
-GPUs essentially democratized the super computers which were previously accessible to a select few.
+GPUs were critical to handle this data as CPUs failed to provide the amount of compute required.
+[Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which propounds exponential increase in compute power, stopped working for CPUs in 2010s.
+GPUs, originally designed for gaming, provided an alternative to continue Moore's law.
+They fit an amount of computing power that was possible only with an ultra-expensive supercomputer.
+GPUs essentially democratized the super computers which were previously accessible only to a select few.

-Finally, openness of the latest AI revolution has allowed researchers around the world to work together and generate explosive amount of research.
+Finally, the openness of the latest AI revolution has allowed researchers around the world to work together and generate an explosive amount of research.
 AI researchers have [rejected](https://arxiv.org/help/stats/2018_by_area) traditional journals which guard the research behind paywalls <span id="opensciene" class="margin-toggle sidenote-number"></span>.<span class="sidenote">This is a topic for long form discussion in itself.
 Highly recommend [this paper from 2005](https://journals.uic.edu/ojs/index.php/fm/article/view/1265).
 Lot more cool stuff happened since publication of this paper</span>
 They also open source the code (i.e. methods) reproducing their research so that others can build upon them.
 This is a dream come true for any researcher - computer science or not.

 ### GPUs and Nvidia